criecm/ansible-roles/criecm.nginx/README.md

   config stanzas to be added to site's config
 * `nginx_includes`
-  files or templates included inside `server {}` block see *Files / Templates locations* for path
+  files or templates included inside `server {}` block if there is a space, first part is the template src and second one is the dest name see *Files / Templates locations* for path
 * `upstream`
   allows to fix upstream name (for reuse in template/prefixes)